uikram/End-to-End-Lightweight-Holographic-Reconstruction-and-Quantitative-Cell-Analysis/docs/documentation.md

 Predicted and reference cells are paired by greedy best IoU above `match_iou_threshold`; only matched pairs enter the per-cell error statistics.

+### 7.2 The amplitude metric, and what it can and cannot claim

+`holoqpi/metrics/amplitude.py`

+The framework's stated output is phase **and amplitude** and segmentation, but the predicted amplitude is easy to leave unmeasured: it enters the forward-model residual, where it is entangled with the phase, the propagation distance and the aberration surface, so an amplitude head that had collapsed to a constant would leave no trace in any table.
+This metric family exists to close that gap.

+**The comparator is A = 1, not zero.** The honest baseline for a transmittance prediction is the thin-phase-object assumption the rest of the study runs on, so `amplitude_unity_mae` is the same error computed for A = 1 everywhere and `amplitude_mae_over_unity` is the ratio.
+Below 1.0 the head is closer to the reference than that assumption; at or above 1.0 no amplitude claim survives.
+A collapsed head scores **exactly 1.000** by construction, with `amplitude_pred_sd` at zero — which is the point, and is pinned by six checks in `scripts/selftest.py`.

+**What it is agreement with.** The reference is the modulus of a classical off-axis reconstruction written by `scripts/prepare_amplitude.py`, normalised so the mask background reads 1.
+It is not a measured transmittance: it carries the sideband filter's lost high frequencies, residual twin-image structure and any illumination vignetting.
+Every number in this family is therefore agreement with one reconstruction algorithm's output, and the caveat must travel with it into any write-up.
+The in-cell split is reported for the same reason it is for the phase — the specimen is about a fifth of the field, so a head that predicts the background modulus perfectly and the cells not at all still scores well field-wide.

 ### 7.1 Checkpoint selection